 Here are some ways that unselfish giving can have a beneficial effect on you.

 2. Giving stimulates gratitude.
-Giving without expectation will elevate your personal awareness of others.
-As a result, you will feel increasing levels of compassion and gratitude.
+Giving without expectation will feed your abundance mindset and elevate your personal awareness of others.
+As a result, you will feel increasing levels of compassion and gratitude simultaneously.

 3. Giving attracts giving.
-What we put into the world has a powerful influence on what we receive.
-This is part of that giant feedback loop I mentioned.
-The energy of giving has a very positive influence on how you experience your world.
+What you put into the world has a powerful influence on what you receive.
+This is part of that part of that giant positive feedback loop grounded an abundance mindset that I mentioned.
+Giving from a pure motive has a very positive influence on how you experience your world.

 4. Giving makes you aware of limiting beliefs.
-When limiting beliefs like selfishness and greed become exposed to your conscious awareness, then you can work on letting them go.
+When limiting beliefs are revealed in motives like selfishness and greed they are exposed to your conscious awareness, then you can work on letting them go.
 If you are unaware of their existence, they remain active in your subconscious.
-If they continue unchecked, you may wind up attracting the exact opposite of what you intended.
+If they continue unchecked, you may wind up attracting the exact opposite of what you want.

 One of the best ways to say no to the mentality of scarcity is to actively seek out ways to make meaningful and unselfish contributions of your time, energy, and other resources.
 I encourage you to embrace a more empowering mindset and be determined to give without expectation.